pete-thompson/selenium-spotfire-dotnet-docker/readme.md

 Often, additional steps are required for testing (e.g. starting Xvfb), plus maybe settings files are required for the test contexts.

 ## Gitlab
-The  following example shows a build file for a GitLab project, which has a build stage followed by a test phase, which includes an 'artifact' to upload the test results:
+The  following example shows a build file for a GitLab project, which has a build stage followed by a test phase, which includes an 'artifact' to upload the test results.
+GitLab CI/CD variables are used to pass a username and password for authentication to Kerberos (if you don't need Kerberos simply remove the kinit command):

 ```
 image: petethompson1968/selenium-spotfire-dotnet:2.1